anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The term "installation" refers to all devices in the network and their interconnections, including Registrar, enrolled nodes with and without constrained Join Proxy functionality and Pledges.

-(Installation) IP addresses are assumed to be routeable over the whole installation network except for link-local IP addresses.
+(Installation) IP addresses are assumed to be routeable over the whole installation network except for the link-local IP addresses used at the edges where new pledges join.

-The "Constrained Join Proxy" enables a pledge that is multiple hops away from the Registrar, to securely execute the BRSKI protocol {{RFC8995}} over a secure channel.
+The "Constrained Join Proxy" enables a pledge that is multiple hops away from the Registrar, to execute the BRSKI protocol {{RFC8995}} using a secure channel.

-The term "join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.
+The term "Join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.

 The {{RFC8995}} Circuit Proxy is referred to as a TCP circuit Join Proxy.